arnold-c/OutbreakDetection/manuscript/manuscript.typ

 <fig-outbreak-schematic>

 == Triggering Alerts
-We define an "alert" as any consecutive string of 1 or more days where the 7-day (trailing) moving average of the test positive cases is greater than, or equal to, a pre-specified alert threshold, T.
+We define an "alert" as any consecutive string of 1 or more days where the 7-day (trailing) moving average of the test positive cases is greater than or equal to a pre-specified alert threshold, T.
 For each time series of test positive cases, we calculate the percentage of alerts that are "correct", defined as any overlap of 1 or more days between the outbreak and alert periods (@fig-outbreak-schematic\c).
-This is analogous to the PPV of the alert system, and will be referred to as such for the rest of the manuscript.
+This is analogous to the PPV of the alert system and will be referred to as such for the rest of the manuscript.
-Note that it is possible to have multiple alerts within a single outbreak if the 7-day moving average of test positive cases drops below, and then re-crosses, the threshold, T, and we count each as correct.
+It is possible to have multiple alerts within a single outbreak if the 7-day moving average of test positive cases drops below, and then re-crosses, the threshold, T, and we count each as correct.
 For all outbreaks in the measles time series, we calculate the percentage that contain at least 1 alert within the outbreak’s start and end dates (@fig-outbreak-schematic\c).
 We refer to this as the sensitivity of the alert system.
 We also calculate the detection delay as the time from the start of an outbreak to the start of its first alert.